eschen42/portableIcon/README.md

 ## Bugs

 So far, I have not found a way to express an IPATH or LPATH that has directories that themselves include spaces, except by using ["8.3" filenames](https://en.wikipedia.org/wiki/8.3_filename#Working_with_short_filenames_in_a_command_prompt).

+# Portable Icon 9.3.2

+A portable version of Icon 9.3.2 is available on the `icon_v9.3.2` branch:

+- That version can be used to create stand-alone binaries.
+- A release of that version is available at [https://github.com/eschen42/portableIcon/releases/tag/v9.3.2_rc1](https://github.com/eschen42/portableIcon/releases/tag/v9.3.2_rc1).
+- For a description, see [https://github.com/eschen42/portableIcon/tree/icon_v9.3.2](https://github.com/eschen42/portableIcon/tree/icon_v9.3.2)